eclipse-kura/kura/_posts/wires/2018-04-09-kura-wires-gpio.md

 {:start="5"}
 5. Click on "Wires" under "System".
 6. Add a new "Timer" component and configure the interval at which the LED will be toggled.
-7. Add a new "Script Filter" (it can be downloaded from the [Eclipse Marketplace](https://marketplace.eclipse.org/content/wires-script-filter-kura)) and configure it with the following script:
+7. Add a new "Script Filter" (it can be downloaded from the Eclipse Marketplace ([here](https://marketplace.eclipse.org/content/wires-script-filter-kura-3xy-0) or [here](https://marketplace.eclipse.org/content/wires-script-filter-kura-4xy))) and configure it with the following script:

 ```javascript
 // create a persistent counter